 - Eat Breakfast

-- Pack lunch (I like to do this while she is eating, but she can put it in her backpack)
+- Pack lunch (I like to do this while they are eating, but they can put it in their backpacks.)

 - Brush teeth & hair